Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 2D

-\textbf{The Seg-HIT problem.} Consider the \emph{arrangement}~\cite{Berg} $\mathcal A$ of the objects in $\mathcal O$.
+\textbf{The Hitting-Set problem.} We use the technique followed in~\cite{acharya} to solve this problem.
+Consider the arrangement $\mathcal A$ of the objects in $\mathcal O$.
 Create a set $Q$ of points by choosing one point in each cell of $\mathcal A$.
-A square centered at a point $q$ inside a cell $A \in {\mathcal A}$ will stab all the segments whose corresponding objects have common intersection $A$.
-For each point $q \in Q$, we use an indicator variable $x_q$.
-Thus, we have an integer linear programming (ILP) problem, whose objective function is:
+Thus, the size of the set $Q$ is polynomial in the size of the set $P$.
+A square centered at a point $q$ inside a cell $A \in {\mathcal A}$ will stab all the segments whose corresponding objects have common intersection region $A$.
+For each point $q_\alpha \in Q$, we use an indicator variable $x_\alpha$, and can write an integer linear programming (ILP) problem as follows.